Uravugal

 Uravugal is a 2009 Indian Tamil-language television series that aired on Sun TV.
 The serial premiered on 1 June 2009, starring Archana Krishnappa, Bhavana, Shreekumar Ganesh, Rajkanth and Durga.
 The serial also reunited Bhavana, Shreekumar Ganesh and Rajkanth, who previously starred together three years before on Megala (2007-2010).
 The serial was directed by Balaji Yadav, Shiva K. and S. Haribabu.
-The serial was produced by San Media Limited and Vision Time India Private Limited.
+The serial was produced by San Media Limited, and Vision Time India Private Limited.
 The serial last aired on 12 October 2012 and ended with 854 episodes.
-It also airs in Sri Lanka Tamil Channel on Vasantham TV.
+The serial was also aired in Sri Lanka Tamil Channel on Vasantham TV.

 Plot

 As the name implies, Uravugal is the tale of the conflicts that arise amongst the members of a single joint family following the passing of the elder.
 The family's eldest member, Annamalai, is wed to Parvathy.
 Krishnan and Gowri, their two children, were born.
-Azhagesan, the younger brother of Annamalai, gets wed to Visalakshi or Visalam.
+Azhagesan, the younger brother of Annamalai, marries Visalakshi or Visalam.
 Mukunthan and Ranjani are their twins.
-Senthil Andavar, a worthless man who lives off his in-laws' money, is married to Ranjani.
+Senthil Andavar lives off his in-laws' money and is married to Ranjani.
 While Mukunthan possesses an MA, Krishnan did not complete any coursework and quit at the 10th grade level.
-They all coexist in harmony as one big family.
+They are a harmonious family.

 The boys' wedding is decided by the family.
 It was intended for Mukunthan to marry Gayathri, the educated daughter of Thanikachalam and Rajeshwari.
 Chitra, who comes from a middle-class background, and Krishnan have been paired together.
 Mukunthan and Annamalai visit Chitra's home, and Mukunthan is seduced by Chitra's attractiveness.
-The weddings of Mukunthan and Chitra and Krishnan and Gayathri are planned in the middle of this.
+The weddings of Mukunthan and Chitra and Krishnan and Gayathri are planned amidst this.
 In order to make his brother happy, Krishnan lied about his academic level and obtained an MA.
 The union has ended.
 Soon after realising the reality, Gayathri departs from Krishnan.
 Annamalai later dies of cardiac arrest.
 After being convinced to do so by Senthil, Mukunthan and his mother are compelled to transfer his family away.
 After quickly seeing her error, Gayathri rejoins Krishnan.
 The two families reside apart.

 The brothers' conflicts widen, and Mukunthan begins to despise Krishnan.
-A minor quarrel between Gayathri and Krishnan also happens, but it is all resolved.
-The two families continue to battle and argue bitterly while Gayathri and Chitra try to resolve issues, however Chitra has a lot of difficulty with a now-modified Mukunthan.
-The climax, shown where Mukundan is united completely with his family where Chitra accepts him.
+Gayathri and Krishnan also quarrel, but this is resolved.
+The conflict between the families continues while Gayathri and Chitra try to resolve issues, however Chitra has much difficulty with the changed Mukunthan.
+The climax, shown where Mukundan reunites with his family where Chitra accepts him.